ajs0428/Wetland_Upland_Forest_Structure/README.md

+## Navigation
+The `Hoh_ALS_sampling.R` script has sampled 15m radius point clouds from the Hoh.
+Part of the script also contains code to process metrics but it is a bit messy.
+I didn't save point clouds according to wetland or upland status so the `wetupl_table_for_ptclouds.csv` shows which ones are which.

+Point clouds are in a zipped folder called `hoh_ptclouds.zip` on here.

 ## Closed-canopy forested wetlands as critical conservation targets

 Soil saturation and inundation are key characteristics of wetlands and can promote the accumulation of soil organic carbon